AlexsLemonade/refinebio-examples/README.md

 In each directory, there is a `README` that explains how to complete the analyses with the R or GenePattern notebooks.
 If you are following the instructions for completing the analyses in R, open the R markdown (`Rmd`) and follow the instructions.
-You will also see the example output files which are generally tsv or png files.
+You will also see the example output files which are generally TSV or PNG files.
 All the data used in these examples are deposited into the `data/` directory and are referenced as such in the R Notebooks.